HalfdanJ/svelte-google-auth/README.md

 };
 ```

-To force that a user is signed in, you can redirect user to login page from here as well
+To force a user to sign in, you can redirect them to the login page as shown in the following updated `load` function:

 ```ts
 import { hydrateAuth } from 'svelte-google-auth/server';